synchronizing/httpq/docs/source/writeups/quickstart.rst

     resp.feed("\r\n")
     resp.feed("Hello world!")

-The feed mechanism, different from the other two methods of initializing a message, is intended to be used with the built-in state machine.

-When parsing a message from a stream the state machine keeps track of *where* in the message the parser is.
-This allows more advance parsing and mechanism to be built.
+The feed mechanism comes with a simple built-in state machine.
+The state machine can be in one of three states:

+* `TOP`: The feed cursor is at the top of the message.
+* `HEADER`: The feed cursor is at the headers.
+* `BODY`: The feed cursor is at the body.

+Once at the body it's the user's responsibility to keep track of the message length.

 .. code-block:: python